jenkinsci/qualys-was-plugin/README.md

 If you are configuring pipeline project, click the `Generate Pipeline Script` button/link.
 It will give you a command which you can copy and paste in your project's pipeline script.

-### Known Issues
+### Release notes for v2.1.0
+* Solution and Diagnosis for each QID is added in scan reports.
-* In v2.0.12, Some fields may not work properly on latest Jenkins Versions, Hotfix for this issue will be released in v2.1.0 in January 2024.
+* Fixed known issue from v2.0.12 wherein some fields did not work properly on latest Jenkins versions.